From the World Heritage inscription for the Borobudur Temple Compounds:

 - The temple is open from 6 AM to 5 PM.
 However, you need to book a sunrise tour of the temple to be able to visit as early as 6 AM.
 If you are a walk-in tourist, you are allowed access only from 8AM onwards.

 There are several ways to travel to Borobodur Temple Compounds in Central Java, Indonesia.
 The most common jump off point is in Yogyakarta, which is approximately an hour’s drive away.
 You can hire a car or take the public bus to get to the temples.

 If you are traveling from Jakarta, you need to ride the train to Purwokerto.
 From there, you must take a connecting bus to Wonosobo that will take you to Borobodur.
 If you are traveling from Surabaya, you can take a train or bus to Yogyakarta.
 From Yogyakarta, you can hire a car to drive you to Borobodur.

 Bonus Tip: You should visit during sunrise or sunset since you can get the best views (and photos!) of the temple.
 Also, you should avoid visiting on weekends to avoid the crowd.

 About the Temples

-Since it was restored, the Borobodur Temple Compounds has been named as one of the UNESCO World Heritage Sites in Indonesia in 1991.
+Since it was restored, the Borobudur Temple Compounds has been named as one of the UNESCO World Heritage Sites in Indonesia in 1991.
 Since then, it has become a major tourist destination in the country.
 The temple consists of over 2,600 relief panels and more than 500 statues of Buddha.
 There also detailed wall carvings all throughout the temples.

-There are six square platforms that make up the Borobodur Temple Compounds.
+There are six square platforms that make up the Borobudur Temple Compounds.
 Each square platform is topped by three circular platforms.
 At the center of the top platform is the main dome; it is surrounded by 72 Buddha statues.
 The wall reliefs recount the life of Buddha by depicting his journey towards finding the ultimate truth.